-PA RT II YES NO 7.
+DT II \/ T 0 110 RT II YES NO 7.
 Must the required services be performed by this individual?
 Consider whether or not the individual may designate someone else to do the work without the District's knowledge or approval.
 Need to correlate with required skill level.
 8. Does the District have a continuing relationship with this individual?
 Is this a "one shot deal" or will the District continue to use this individual in the future?
 9. Can this relationship be terminated by either party?
 The contractor is responsible for satisfactory completion of the job and may legally be obligated to compensate the hiring firm for failure to complete.

-If the answer to question 7, 8, or 9 is "YES," there is a good possibility than an employment relationship exists.
-Questions 7 and 8 are indicators of District control that, in conjunction with other factors, imply an employment relationship.
+Qu ne answer to question 7, 8, or 9 is "YES," there is a good possibility than an employment re sestions 7 and 8 are indicators of District control that, in conjunction with other factors, imply ationship.
 Go back to PART I and re-evaluate each question.
-If questions 1 - 6 are still all "NO," continue . . .

-10. Does the individual operate an independent trade or business that is available to the general public?
+If questions 1 - 6 are still all "N an emplo yment Does the individual operate an independent trade or business that is available to the general public?
 A determining factor in judging independence is the performance of services to the general public.
 NOTE: Possession of a business license or incorporation does not automatically satisfy this requirement.
 Conversely, there are instances where an individual runs a small business and may not perform services on a full time basis but functions independently and offers services to a wide array of institutions, if needed.
 Please explain further, as necessary, in the comments section.
-11. Does the individual have a substantial investment in his/her business, i.e maintains a facility, equipment, etc.?
+11 Does the individual have a substantial investment in his/her business, i.e maintains a facility, equipment, etc.?
 This is indicative of economic risk inherent in business enterprises.
 An independent contractor must be able to make a profit or sustain a loss.
 Conversely, as in #10, this may be a small business with minimal investment required.
 Please explain situation further as necessary.

-If either 10 or 11 are "NO," there is a strong possibility that the individual does not qualify as an independent contractor and must be paid as a District employee.
+COI either 10 or 11 are "NO," there is a strong possibility that the individual does not qualify as a intractor and must be paid as a District employee.
 If this is so, STOP HERE.

-If 10 and 11 are both "YES," (as justified in the comments section, if necessary) continue..

-12. Does the individual provide all materials and support services necessary for the performance of this service?
+0 and 11 are both "YES," (as justified in the comments section, if necessary) continue n independ dent Does the individual provide all materials and support services necessary for the performance of this service?
 The District should not be providing office space, clerical, secretarial, or any other support for this individual such as materials, Xeroxing, printing, office supplies, etc. Any necessary assistants would be hired by the individual.
-13. Is this paid by the job?
+13 Is this paid by the job?
 While a flat rate is descriptive of compensation to Independent Contractors, hourly rates may be used too engage certain professionals such as lawyers.
 14. Does the individual bear the cost of any travel and business expenses incurred to perform this service?
 Generally, these types of expenses are paid by an employer, however, some contracts provide for payment of airfare, mileage, etc. for consultants.

-If 10 and 11 are "YES," 12 through 14 should also be "YES" and are items that should be written into the contract.
-This individual is an independent contractor.

-Name & Title of Person Completing Questionnaire Date Reviewed by (Division Dean or Director) Date
+0 and 11 are "YES," 12 through 14 should also be "YES" and are items that should be wrintract.
+This individual is an independent contractor. tten into th ie Nan ne & Title of Person Completing Questionnaire Date Rev iewed by (Division Dean or Director)